What Is a Letter of Testamentary?

 By: Barry E. Haimo, Esq.

 When a loved one dies, someone has to take over and divide their estate.
-If the deceased has a will, they probably have named a specific person to take on the role of executor (also known as a personal representative here in Florida).
+If the deceased has a will, they probably have named an executor (also known as a personal representative here in Florida).
 Just because the will named a personal representative, however, does not mean that person can automatically start distributing assets.

 First off, Florida courts have specific laws for who can and cannot be a personal representative.
-In order to act as executor, they will have to stand in front of a Florida court and request a letter of testamentary.
-If you believe that you are going to handle a loved one’s estate soon, it’s important to know what a letter of testamentary is and how to get one.
+Second, in order to act as executor, the named person has to stand in front of a Florida court and request a letter of testamentary.
+If you believe you’re going to handle a loved one’s estate soon, it’s important to know what a letter of testamentary is and how to get one.

 Defining What a “Letter of Testamentary” Is

 Financial institutions need proof before they hand over a deceased person’s assets and accounts.
 The letter of testamentary provides that proof.
-It is a document given by the probate court to the personal representative, authorizing them to act on behalf of the deceased’s estate.
+It is a document given by the probate court to the personal representative.
+It authorizes them to act on behalf of the deceased’s estate.

 Once a letter of testamentary is obtained, the executor can begin their fiduciary duties, including: